Murdoch calls for 'fee' for trusted news publishers on Facebook

-(Reuters) - News Corp’s (NWSA.O) Rupert Murdoch on Monday called on Facebook Inc (FB.O) to pay “trusted” news publishers a carriage fee, similar to the model used by cable companies.
+Jan 22 (Reuters) - News Corp’s Rupert Murdoch on Monday called on Facebook Inc to pay “trusted” news publishers a carriage fee, similar to the model used by cable companies.

 His remarks come days after Facebook Chief Executive Mark Zuckerberg said the social media company would prioritize “trustworthy” news in its feed by identifying high-quality outlets and fight misinformation.